eficode-academy/git-katas/basic-staging/README.md

 # Git Kata: Basic Staging

+This kata will examine the staging area of git.

+Recall from the training that we work with three places in git:

+* The working are where you are making your changes
+* The staging area where all changes you have added through `git add` will stay
+* The repository where every commit ends up, making your history.
+To put your staged changes in here you issue the `git commit` command.

+A file can have changes both in the working directory and staging area at the same time.

+We will also work with `git reset` to reset the staged changes of a file, and `git checkout` to return a file to a previous state.

 ## Setup:
-Run ./setup.sh
+Run `./setup.sh && cd exercise`

 ## The task
 You live in your own repository.
 There is a file called file.txt

 1. What's the content of file.txt?
-1. Overwrite the content in file.txt: `echo 2 > file.txt`
+1. Overwrite the content in file.txt: `echo 2 > file.txt` to change the state of your file in the working directory
 1. What does `git diff` tell you?
-1. What does `git diff --staged` tell you?
+1. What does `git diff --staged` tell you? why is this blank?
-1. Run `git add file.txt` to stage your change
+1. Run `git add file.txt` to stage your changes from the working directory.
 1. What does `git diff` tell you?
 1. What does `git diff --staged` tell you?
-1. Overwrite the content in file.txt: `echo 3 > file.txt`
+1. Overwrite the content in file.txt: `echo 3 > file.txt` to change the state of your file in the working directory.
 1. What does `git diff` tell you?
 1. What does `git diff --staged` tell you?
 1. Explain what is happening
+1. Run `git status` and observe that `file.txt` are present twice in the output.
 1. Run `git reset HEAD file.txt` to unstage the change
 1. What does git status tell you now?
 1. Stage the change and make a commit
 1. What does the log look like?
-1. Overwrite the content in file.txt
+1. Overwrite the content in file.txt: `echo 4 > file.txt`
 1. What is the content of file.txt?
 1. What does `git status` tell us?
 1. Run `git checkout file.txt`